 Spot Color with Halftone

-This way is hard than spot color.
-Designs are plain and use halftone shade or dots in small parts.
-Hence, no more gradients.
+This way is hard than spot tone.
+Designs are plain and use halftone shade or specks in little parts.
+Subsequently, no more slopes.

 Complex Spot Color Separation